 9 types of difficult employees and how to handle them

-How to deal with victim: As a manager, it is up to you to define accountability.
+How to deal with a Victim: As a manager, it is up to you to define accountability.
 Provide your team with clear guidelines on what is expected of them as a collective, and from each member individually.
 This approach is the most effective if you put it in writing and on display for everyone to see.
 By doing this, you are putting “the Victim” outside of their comfort zone: either they adapt to the obvious rules, or become cast out by the rest of the team.

-A new project just came in, and it seems it will be a complete package: challenging, meaningful, fun and profitable.
+A new project just came in, and it seems like it will be a complete package: challenging, meaningful, fun, and profitable.
 Spirits are high, and everyone’s ready to go.
-And then you hear the voice in the back: “This is harder than we think, there is no way we can make it happen…” It is the same person who regularly ignores silver linings and only stares down into the darkness of the abyss.
+And then you hear a voice in the back: “This is harder than we think, there is no way we can make it happen…” It is the same person who regularly ignores silver linings and only stares down into the darkness of the abyss.
 Apart from killing everyone’s buzz, these individuals (known as the Pessimists), also tend to strongly resist any change including new hires, policies, and processes.

 Disclaimer: If a new employee starts acting this way from the get-go, you probably did a poor job during recruitment and hired a slacker.

 Misfits are new employees with “the perfect fit” resumes, who simply failed to adapt to the company’s culture or the team's dynamics.
 They were supposed to be leaders, but only give the bare minimum, while others pull their weight.
 In this case, two scenarios can occur (and none of them are beneficial): either the rest of the team get frustrated with the new colleague for having to pick up their slack, or they follow the new leader’s example and start slacking off themselves.